tusharsadhwani/blog/src/pages/posts/connecting-android-apps-to-localhost-simplified-57lm.md

 ---
-title: "Connecting androind apps to localost, simplified"
+title: "Connecting android apps to localost, simplified"
 description: "This is a test."
 publishDate: "Tuesday, July 30 2021"
 author: "Tushar"